lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### WebVTT: Web Video Text Tracks Format
 When providing form instructions using video, caption files can indicate changes to and from Indigenous languages.
 This is done by using classes on elements, for localization, styling and to indicate a language change in the cue text.
 ### WAI-ARIA (Accessible Rich Internet Applications) Translatable States and Properties
+Follow common design pattern and widget examples available in WAI-ARIA authoring best practices that are made accessible on desktop by applying WAI-ARIA roles, states, and properties and provide keyboard support.
 Forms must also have the values of the following states and properties translated when a form is localized: aria-label, aria-placeholder, aria-roledescription and aria-valuetext.
 ## Language
 The following section is adapted from the Internationalization Best Practices for Spec Developers, Create a GitHub checklist available by following: <a href="https://github.com/w3c/bp-i18n-specdev/">Internationalization Best Practices for Spec Developers, GitHub Repository</a>
 ### Basics